codemagic-ci-cd/codemagic-docs/content/integrations/appknox-integration.md

     script: appknox upload /Users/builder/clone/build/ios/ipa/Codemagic_Native_iOS.ipa
 {{< /highlight >}}

-**If necessary, it is possible to check if scanner detected any vulnerability risk levels by executing the following command**
+**It is also possible to check if the scanner detected any vulnerability risk levels by executing the following command**

 {{< highlight yaml "style=paraiso-dark">}}
   - name: Check vulnerability risk level